Healthcare Insurance Premium May Get More Costly

 The insurance associations are proposing that the government should regulate and make public the recommended retail price of pharmaceutical products, medical devices (such as stents and implants) and medicines.

-Currently hospital charges such as fees for hospital stays, laboratory investigations, nursing care, use of equipment and operation room and drugs, are not regulated.
+For now, hospital charges such as fees for hospital stays, laboratory investigations, nursing care, use of equipment and operation room and drugs, are not regulated.
 This is why insurance companies and takaful operators are suggesting for hospitals to inform consumers that a more detailed billing of charges can be provided upon request, allowing for a cost breakdown of the treatments and medicines provided.